 Construction began on Monday, October 5.
 Great weather allowed the contractor to make considerable progress this week.
 The runway within Work Area A has been milled and the contractor is now preparing the milled surface for paving next week.
 Taxiways A2 and A4 have been milled as well.
 Removal of Taxiway A3 is ongoing.
 On the airfield electrical side, the contractor has placed most of the new edge lights along the runway in Work Area A. In the next week, airfield electrical work will continue and wedge and leveling course paving may begin on Thursday, October 15 (weather dependent).
 Rains from Hurricane Delta are anticipated Sunday-Tuesday with 1-3 inches of rain expected.
 We are fortunate that most of the work is on existing pavements so the rain should have minimal impact on the schedule.

 The construction is broken into two runway closures.
-Runway Closure #1 is 45 calendar days in duration and will begin on October 5, 2020.
+Runway Closure #1 began on October 5, 2020.
 The majority of the project work items will be completed during this closure, including pavement milling, new paving, and replacement of edge lights, signs and NAVAIDs.
 Runway Closure #2 will take place no sooner than 30 calendar days following paving and includes final pavement markings on the runway and taxiways.
 Temporary pavement markings will be installed at the conclusion of the first runway closure in order to reopen the runway to traffic during the 30 day pavement curing window.
 Final pavement markings installation is weather dependent, and the potential exists that low late-fall temperatures push the final markings to Spring 2021.
 If this happens, the runway will remain open during the winter with the temporary markings.

 Runway closure #1 is subdivided into three work areas in order to maximize the length of time that both Taxiways K and V are open for cross-airfield traffic.
 Refer to the exhibits.
-Work Area A will be closed the entire 45 calendar day duration of Runway Closure #1, however access to the east side of the airfield is maintained via both Taxiways K and V. Work Area B includes the north end of Runway 16R/34L and is 10 calendar days maximum.
-These 10 calendar days may not be consecutive.
+Work Area A will be closed the entire duration of Runway Closure #1, however access to the east side of the airfield is maintained via both Taxiways K and V. Work Area B includes the north end of Runway 16R/34L and was closed from October 21 through November 6, 2020.
 Access to the east side of the airfield will be via Taxiway K only.
-Work Area C includes the south end of Runway 16R/34L and is six (6) calendar days maximum.
-These six calendar days may not be consecutive.
+Work Area C includes the south end of Runway 16R/34L and will be closed from November 6 until November 25, 2020.
 Access to the east side of the airfield will be via Taxiway V only.

 Work Areas B and C will not be active at the same time, and access to the east side of the airfield will always be maintained via Taxiways K or V, or both.
 When the runway construction schedule is finalized, this website will be updated to outline the dates for the respective work areas.
 Also, observe caution when Taxiway K is open as the contractor’s haul route will cross at the south end of the runway.
 A contractor flag person will be stationed at the end of the runway with radio communication with the ATCT.
 Aircraft will have right-of-way at all times.